 If you’re in need of addiction treatment, it’s important to find a facility that meets your needs.
-This typically involves selecting a rehab program that offers individualized treatment plans since no two patients have the same needs.
-It’s also in your best interest to choose an accredited facility so you know that you’re receiving quality care.
+This typically involves selecting a rehab program that offers individualized treatment plans since no two patients are the same.
+It’s also in your best interest to choose an accredited facility so you know you’re receiving quality care.

 National Institute on Drug Abuse.
 “Principles of Effective Treatment.”
 September 18, 2020.
 Accessed January 15, 2022.